Rikverc/real-estate-map-internship/README.md

 2. **Explore area**
    - User taps **“Explore area”**
    - The system reads current map bounds
-   - Only locations fully or partially visible are considered
+   - Only locations fully withing the bounds of the screen are considered, so if the entire region of Belgrade is visible the query only returns the "location" Belgrade (not anything within it like New Belgrade), otherwise if only New Belgrade and Banovo Brdo is in sight, those "locations are returned", and so on.

 3. **Markers appear**
    - Markers represent **locations**, not listings
-   - Marker density adapts to zoom level
+   - Marker density adapts to zoom level (as the result of the third line in "2.
+Explore area" section).

 4. **Marker selection**
    - Tapping a marker opens a bottom sheet